Sah631/PatternAnalysis-2025/recognition/ADNI_ConvNeXt_47219889/README.md

 ConvNeXt was chosen for this task because it combines the strengths of traditional convolutional networks with modern design improvements that make it more effective and efficient.
 MRI brain scans show very subtle structural differences between Alzheimer’s Disease and Normal Control subjects, so the model needs to recognise both fine details and overall patterns in the brain.
 ConvNeXt’s design allows it to do this effectively, making it well-suited for medical imaging tasks where accuracy and reliability are essential.

 ## Dataset
 The Alzheimer’s Disease Neuroimaging Initiative (ADNI) dataset was used in this project.
-It contains MRI brain scans collected from individuals diagnosed with Alzheimer’s Disease (AD) and those classified as Normal Controls (NC).
+It contains MRI brain scans collected from individuals diagnosed with Alzheimer’s Disease and those classified as Normal Controls.
 The dataset provides a reliable and well-balanced benchmark for evaluating deep learning models on medical image classification tasks.
 The dataset was provided on Rangpur, UQ’s HPC cluster, with the data already organised into separate training and testing sets.
-The training set contained 21,520 images, while the testing set contained 9,000 images.
+The training set contained 21520 images, while the testing set contained 9000 images.

 ## ConvNeXt Architecture
 ![ConvNeXt Architecture](figures/convnext_architecture.png)